Skip to main content

 The journey itself was eye-opening for at least a couple of reasons.
 One, it had never before occurred to me the throngs of people travelling internationally on Christmas Day.
 And two, the sheer number of travelers continuing about their business right after Lockerbie, which was on everyone's minds.
 Were were probably all more than a little anxious, but going ahead with our travel plans nonetheless in the hope of reaching our destinations unharmed.

-In my own baggage I had transported a couple of cans of Libby's pumpkin pie mix, along with actual gifts, since my mother could not find that in British supermarkets at the time.
+In my own baggage I had transported a couple of cans of Libby's pumpkin pie mix, along with actual gifts, since my mother could not find that particular item in British supermarkets at the time.
 She had carefully instructed yours truly to bring them during a telephone conversation about 10 days before my departure for the U.K.

 I still think of that visit fondly whenever it crosses my mind each year at this time.